Data Collect in Benin: near real-time service availability and readiness data

 This digitization process will generate data of high value for any program interested in routine service availability and readiness.
 For example, the Expanded Program on Immunization (EPI) program will be able to monitor vaccine stockouts, control how cold chains and immunization practices are operating in every health care facility, every quarter.

 This screenshot shows the immunization dimension of the quality of care evaluation.
 By using mobile devices, the granular data of this checklist can now be collected and shared with the DHIS2 platform.

-The data is then made available to the EPI program through the DHIS2 platform, so that anyone can track vaccine stockouts in the health care facilities.
+The data is then made available to the EPI program through the DHIS2 platform.
+This way, anyone can track vaccine stockouts in the health care facilities.

 Follow our blog for updates on the progress of the scale-up.
 If positive, we believe that it will show that systematic routine service availability and readiness measurement can be carried out and serve multiple programs that require the same data.
 For example, the EPI, HIV or mother and child health programs.